knewkarma-io/knewkarma/README.md

 ## ❤️ Sponsorship

-Knew Karma is an open-source project maintained by... [me](https://gravatar.com/rly0nheart).
+Knew Karma is an open-source project developed and maintained by... [me](https://gravatar.com/rly0nheart).

 If you find this toolkit useful and would like to support its development, you can sponsor the project through [Open Collective](https://opencollective.com).